mimifp/general/1_tools/1_nextflow/nextflow.md

   ```
   NXF_VER=20.04.0 nextflow run script.sh
   ```
 - To execute Nextflow in local it's neccessary a Java version between 11 and 18.
-For this, in macOS its helpfull to create an conda enviroment with one of this java versions.
+For this, in macOS its helpfull to create a conda enviroment with one of this java versions.
 In this case, we create java_17 conda enviroment with openjk-17.0.3 java version:
   ```
   conda create -n java_17 openjdk=17
   ```